About Sierra Valley Preserve + Nature Center

 Download a map of the preserve to use while visiting the property.

 FRLT’s Sierra Valley Preserve offers year-round public access in Sierra Valley for walking, botanizing, nature photography, birding, seasonal boating, and naturalist-led events.
 The Preserve offers a wildlife viewing platform, interpretive trails, and picnic areas.
-Now, we’re working with our partners to create more trails and a new Preserve headquarters and nature center for learning, recreation, and stewardship (opening in 2024).
+Visit the new Nature Center to learn about Sierra Valley’s unique ecology and cultural importance.

 Birding